Philipp Reinhard, Count of Hanau-Münzenberg: Death

 Philipp Reinhard died at his Philippsruhe Castle on 4 October 1712 alone.
-He was buried in the family vault in the Lutheran Church (now the St. Johann's Church in Hanau.
+He was interred, alongside both of his wives, in the family vault in the Lutheran Church (now the St. Johann's Church in Hanau.
 The tomb was destroyed when Hanau bombed during the Second World War.
 His second wife, Wilhelmine Charlotte, survived him by 55 years.

 His younger brother Johann Reinhard III, who had until then ruled the county of Hanau-Lichtenberg, inherited Hanau-Münzenberg.
-This would be the last time all of Hanau was united in one hand.
+This would be the last time all the territories of Hanau were united in one hand.